 A Phase 1/2 study of SCIB1 in 35 patients with stage III or IV disease, in which 15 patients had tumours present and 20 had fully-resected disease at study entry has been successfully completed.
 Dose-dependent T cell responses were induced in nearly 90% of patients with no serious adverse events or dose limiting toxicities.
 At the data cut-off point for the main study, all 20 fully-resected patients were alive, with a median observation time of 37 months from study entry.
 In the 16 patients with fully-resected disease who received 2-4 mg doses of SCIB1, 14 were still alive 5 years after the study had started.
 The melanoma recurrence rates in resected SCIB1-treated patients were also lower than in historical controls.

 Immune checkpoint inhibitors (CPIs) such as Keytruda® (pembrolizumab) and Opdivo® (nivolumab) relieve the immunosuppression present in the tumour microenvironment, which can affect an individual’s immune response to their cancer.
 There is a clear rationale for using an ImmunoBody® to prime an immune response against a tumour to enhance the efficacy of such CPIs.
 This potential has been confirmed in preclinical studies, which indicate that SCIB1 and an anti-PD1 antibody CPI have similar activity levels as monotherapies and have a strong synergistic effect when administered together.
 The combination of CPI treatment with a therapeutic vaccine has the potential to increase the proportion of patients who respond to the combined treatment.
-This hypothesis will be tested in Scancell’s Phase 2 clinical study of SCIB1 in late-stage melanoma patients receiving Keytruda® as standard of care.
+This hypothesis is being tested in Scancell’s Phase 2 clinical study of SCIB1 in late-stage melanoma patients receiving Keytruda® as standard of care [NCT04079166].